 - i.
 Know, understand and appreciate the nature of law and justice. - ii.
-Understand and critically reflect upon the relationship between law and justice. - iii.
-Manifest the practical ability to evaluate the content and application of law and justice in the South African legal system and other legal systems. - iv.
+Understand and critically reflect upon the relationship between law and justice on a global and local level.

+- Manifest the practical ability to evaluate the content and application of law and justice in the South African and international context. - ii.
 Evaluate the level of justice in various legal paradigms.